Frequently asked questions (FAQ)

 Calculating your benefits

-We try to explain as much as we can and in details from EU regulations, your right to claim benefits if you have worked in an other country within the EU.
+We try to explain as detailed as possible your right to claim benefits if you have worked in another country within the EU.
 Please contact us if you need any assistance.

 How can I certify periods of employment or insurance completed in another EU country, Iceland, Liechtenstein, Norway or Switzerland?